 Note, however, that this exception applies only to candidates who are the subject of a report, interview, or other coverage.
-If the station employee who reads the news, conducts the interview, or otherwise appears is himself a candidate, his appearance is not exempt and will be considered a "use."
+If the station employee who reads the news, conducts the interview, or otherwise appears is a candidate, the appearance is not exempt and will be considered a "use."